The Health Research Council (HRC) plays a pivotal role in ensuring New Zealand health research is ethical and safe.

 Clinical trials that involve use of a new medicine require approval under Section 30 of the Medicines Act 1981.
 The Health Research Council's Standing Committee on Therapeutic Trials (SCOTT) undertakes scientific assessment of applications to conduct trials and makes recommendations to the Director-General of Health on whether or not trials should be approved.

 The majority of applications reviewed by SCOTT are for clinical trials sponsored by the pharmaceutical industry.
 The review conducted by SCOTT, if required, is a parallel process to the ethical review for clinical trials.

-- Associate Professor Richard Robson, Christchurch Clinical Studies Trust - Chair
+Associate Professor Richard Robson, New Zealand Clinical Research - Chair

 Ex officio members:

 Dr Alexander Bolotovski, Medsafe, Ministry of Health

 Professor Sunny Collings, Chief Executive, Health Research Council of New Zealand

 Clinical trials that involve use of an unregistered medicine, for which the Minister has not given consent for distribution, require approval under Section 30 of the Medicines Act 1981.